InternationalTradeAdministration/developer-best-practices/README.md

   - The reason for this is control the order of execution.
 When there are multiple triggers you can not guarantee which trigger will run first.
   - Having all of an object's trigger logic originating from one place allows it to be read and updated more efficiently.

+- Never commit commented or obsolete code **in a final commit -- this branch is done and ready for merge.**  Retaining commented code during development is acceptable for reference or convenience, but purge it before a final commit.
+  - Commenting out code goes against the very reason version control exists; it will still be available by looking at the history

 ## What is this?

 - A repo dedicated to voting on best practices that will be encouraged and (in some cases) enforced on new code and old code (when the opportunity arises).